dendenxu/FDS-Leader-Zong/Report1.md

 ![1568965977366](Debugx64_clang.png)

 <center>figure 4.2</center>
 We can see that if we use clang to compile, the advantage of Algorithm 3 is not so obvious.
 In other words, it sometimes even slower than Algorithm 2.
 We can't make out the exact reason of this.
-We assume that maybe clang do some optimization when it do recursion.

-And obviously, the duration we get from test varies with the compiler environment we use.
+We assume that maybe clang do some optimization when it do recursion. (for example, the record about the function and so on)And obviously, the duration we get from test varies with the compiler environment we use.
 For example, under the debug mode, gcc performs faster than the other compilers.

-#### further possible Improvements
+#### Comment and Further improvement

+First, our group use git to submit updated code, which is easy to keep code under version control.
+And our repository is private so it can't be copied.
+What's more, we design Algorithm 3 which is better than just do recursion.
+And we use function ***printResult*** to write the time result into markdown files, which is convenient and easy to edit when I write this report.
+Actually, we keep modify our code during our work.
+For example, we choose different compilers to test the result, and we use function pointer to make the code structured.Of course, we still can do further improment on our project.
+For example, we can do our test on different Operating Systems, and test the reason of the clang running faster.
+And we can do some optimization to improve the precision of th eresult.

 <hr>